-- 3.11 Only reasonable quantities of medication will be accepted.
-Each item of medication should be delivered in its original dispensed container and handed directly to the school admin team or the medical team/person authorised by the Headteacher.
+- 3.11.Only reasonable quantities of medication will be accepted.
+Each item of medication should be delivered to the School Office by parent/carers in its original dispensed container and handed directly to the staff member in charge or the medical team/person authorised by the Headteacher.

-- 3.12 Items of medication will not be accepted, which are in unlabelled containers or not in their original container.
+- 3.12.Items of medication will not be accepted, which are in unlabelled containers or not in their original container.

-- 3.13 Each item of medication should be clearly labelled with the following information:
+- 3.13.
+Each item of medication should be clearly labelled with the following information:

 - a.
 Pupil's name

 - b.
 Name of medication

 - c.
 Dosage

 - d.
 Frequency of dosage

 - e.
 Date of dispensing

 - f.
 Storage requirements (if important)

 - g.
 Expiry

-4 Pupils with asthma and the use of an Emergency Inhaler/spacer
+4. Pupils with asthma and the use of an Emergency Inhaler/spacer

 The school will maintain a register of all children with asthma.
-They will ensure that parental permission is sought to administer a reliever inhaler (e.g. Ventolin) in the event of a child displaying symptoms of asthma.
+They will ensure that parental permission is sought to administer a reliever inhaler (e.g. Salbutamol) in the event of a child displaying symptoms of asthma.

-The named person in charge of medical care within each school (Vicki Thomas) will be responsible for the storage, care and disposal of asthma medication not held by individual children.
+The named person in charge of medical care within each school (Vicki Thomas)l will be responsible for the storage, care and disposal of asthma medication not held by individual children.